 Q: How do I get help getting my quiz/exam into LearningHub?

 DLiT is willing to put your quiz/exam into LearningHub.
-Please fill out this fillable pdf and email it to firstname.lastname@example.org along with the quiz/exam and the answers (at least the answers for autograded items such as T/F, multiple choice, and matching).
+Please email it to firstname.lastname@example.org along with the quiz/exam and the answers (at least the answers for autograded items such as T/F, multiple choice, and matching).

 The following resources will assist you with grading and setting up your gradebook.
 If you feel there are issues with your gradebook, please email email@example.com and we can provide a gradebook audit to ensure the settings match your syllabus.

 The following procedures are for granting access to LearningHub for people who are not automatically entered from Banner.

 Zoom is the University's tool for videoconferencing, webinars and distance instruction.

 Alignment means that we want to create continuity between the learning objectives, the course activities, the learning materials, and the assessments.